ArchiveBox/docs/Setting-up-Authentication.md

 ### API Query Parameter Authentication

 > [!WARNING]
-> This method is sometimes known as ["Capability URLs"](https://w3ctag.github.io/capability-urls/) because anyone who knows the URL can perform API actions.
+> This method is sometimes known as ["Capability URLs"](https://w3ctag.github.io/capability-urls/) because anyone in possession of the URL can perform API actions.
 It comes with several [important security caveats](https://security.stackexchange.com/questions/118975/is-it-safe-to-include-an-api-key-in-a-requests-url) and is not recommended unless you fully understand the risks.

 Pass `api_key=YOURAPITOKENHERE` as a GET/POST query parameter.